 Without much effort, the thought of singing the tones of Chinese, mastering Japanese kanji or gracing your notebook with Arabic calligraphy pops into your head.
-But you crave more obscure languages, a challenge that will both baffle your friends and mould your brain into a tour de force of foreign language learning genius.
+But you crave more obscure languages.
+A challenge that will baffle your friends.
+A challenge that’ll mould your brain into a tour de force of foreign language learning genius.

 Table of Contents